 Olmsted Hall of Biological Sciences

 Dating to the founding of Vassar College in 1865, the Vassar College herbarium holds over 15,000 specimens of vascular plants, bryophytes, and algae.
-Holdings are primarily from northeastern North America, and include collections made by several notable 19th century botanists, and by many Vassar students.
-At present, the primary research foci of the herbarium are documentation of the 500+ species of vascular plants on the Vassar College Ecological Preserve, and digitization of the collection.
+Holdings are primarily from northeastern North America, and include collections made by several notable 19th-century botanists, and by many Vassar students.
+At present, the primary research foci of the herbarium are documentation of the 500+ species of vascular plants on The Preserve at Vassar, and digitization of the collection.
 Located in the basement of the Bridge Building for Laboratory Sciences near the Biology Greenhouse and Phytotron, the herbarium is available for use by Vassar faculty and students.